canmet-energy/btap_batch/README.md

 BTAP allows you to quickly generate archetype buildings based on Canadian codes and data and apply common energy conservation measures to explore possible technology packages.
 BTAP calculates energy, NECB Tier performance,  operational carbon and relative capital costs for all scenarios where possible.

 The most common used cases for BTAP is to:
-* examine the performance of the National Energy Code for buildings
+* quickly generate NECB archetypes for 2011 through 2020 for any building type and location.
-* examine design pathways to high performance buildings.
+* examine the cost/performance of the National Energy Code for buildings in all location in Canada.
-* aid the development of machine learning models.
+* examine cost-effective design pathways to high performance buildings.

 BTAP Data can be used to generate dashboards.
 For example this [dashboard](https://public.tableau.com/app/profile/sara.gilani/viz/Solutions_NPV_PercentBetter/DB_Solutions_NPV_PercentBetter) was developed doing a series of BTAP Batch analyses.
 ![image info](docs/images/solutions_npv_percentbetter.png)